 - If you are preparing a group application, send only 12 jpgs (for example for a 3-person show, 4 images per artist), one resumé per artist and one 50-word or less combined description of the works.

 - Hard copy packets may be delivered in hand or mailed to the Programs and Communications Department: Newton Free Library, Ellen Meyers, Director of Programs and Communications, 330 Homer St., Newton, MA 02459.

-- A hard copy packet should include printed copies of the required Word documents and a disc with your images (see above for specifics on the Word docs and naming protocol for images).
+- A hard copy packet should include printed copies of the required Word documents and a disc or flash drive (neither of which will be returned) with your images (see above for specifics on the Word docs and naming protocol for images).